minchaminder/gmail-spam-emoji-filter/README.md

    - Click on "Add Trigger" at the bottom right.

 2. **Configure the Trigger**:
-   - Choose which function to run: `deleteSpamEmailsWithEncodedEmojisInSender`.
+   - Choose which function to run: `moveToTrashSpamEmailsWithEncodedEmojisInSender`.
    - Choose which deployment should run: Head.
    - Select event source: Time-driven.
    - Select type of time-based trigger: Choose the frequency that suits your needs (e.g., daily, hourly).